Deploying an Image Classifier on UCloud

 Similarly, we get the following summary results for the best TensorRT model formats discussed above:

-In 184 measurements across 19 configurations, the best configuration (tensorrt-fp32_2) is 4% better than the default configuration at maximizing throughput:
+In 184 measurements across 19 configurations, the best configuration (trt-fp32_2) is 4% better than the default configuration at maximizing throughput:

 Model Config Name